semgrep/semgrep-network-broker/README.md

 ## Usage

 The broker can be run in Kubernetes, as a bare Docker container, or simply as a standalone binary on a machine.
-Only one instance of the broker should be run at a time.
+If more than one instance of the broker is run at a time to manage availability, you may see some noise in the logs as the broker is not yet architected with this specific configuration in mind.
+However, it should still perform correctly without duplicating requests.

 Config file(s) are passed to the app with `-c`: